Royboi16/flash-green-poc/README.md

 4. Confirm the trading window (`TRADING_WINDOW_UTC`) spans the desired desk hours, then start the orchestrator with `poetry run python -m app.orchestrator`.
-5. Inspect `/healthz` and `/metrics` to verify Powerledger and ICE sessions are reachable before opening risk limits.
+5. Inspect `/healthz` (readiness) and `/metrics` to verify Powerledger and ICE sessions are reachable before opening risk limits.
+Readiness returns HTTP 503 with details when adapters fail their reachability probes.

 ### Wholesale-CBDC settlement